mlaterman/homelab/README.md

 # Install AMD GPU drivers on host to allow containers to install and use
 apt install mesa-va-drivers
 ```

+Note a domain registed through cloudflare is needed for the nginx container.

 The proxmox playbook will run on LXC containers hosted on a proxmox host.
 The current list is: